shantishakya/shantishakya.github.io-data_products_slidify/README.md

-# data_products_slidify
-Course Project - Developing Data Products - Part 2
+# Developing Data Products - Course Project - Part 2

 This repository has the files for the second part of the Developing Data Products Course Project.
 The peer assessed assignment has two parts.
 First, we need to create a Shiny application and deploy it on Rstudio's servers.
 Second, we should use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about the application.